Peter Mostovoy: Life

 A physicist by education, he began his career in film as an amateur.
-He made his first film “ Living Water” (1965), which brought him many international prizes.
+He made his first film Living Water (1965), which brought him many international prizes.
 It was then that he left his scientific career, and in 1965 the All-Union State Institute of Cinematography (VGIK).
 At the same time, he began to work at the Leningrad newsreel studio Lendoc.
-There, as a cameraman, he shot his first films, “Look at the Face” (1966) and “Marina’s Life” (1966).
-A year later he made his directorial debut with the film, “ Only Three Lessons” (1968).
-These works of art became classics.
+There, as a cameraman, he shot his first films, Look at the Face (1966) and Marina’s Life (1966).
+A year later he made his directorial debut with the film Only Three Lessons (1968).

-Mostovoy became historically renowned as a documentary filmmaker.
-He was one of the creators of the so-called “Leningrad Wave” which he and his colleagues made popular with their films.
+Mostovoy was one of the creators of the so-called “Leningrad Wave” which he and his colleagues made popular with their films.
 Those colleagues included Pavel Kogan, Mikhail Litvyakov, Semyon Aranovich, Valery Guryanov.
 This was a unique phenomenon for Soviet film in those years.

 In 1970, Mostovoy was invited by the Polish Minister of Cinematography to join the Warsaw Documentary Film Studio, where he directed the film “Master Belkovsky and Comrades.”

 From 1970 to 1976 he worked as a director and screenwriter at film studios in Moscow and Leningrad.